 1. You achieve bi-directional communication between the Control4 platform and the VRF HVAC system with zero latency, thereby meeting your initial goal of controlling the HVAC system.

-2. You can still have a Control4 thermostat on the wall, allowing your customers to control the HVAC system from it as they are accustomed to doing.
+2. You can still install a Control4 thermostat on the wall, allowing your customers to control the HVAC system as they are accustomed to.

 Just add a CoolAutomation gateway, which enables the commands to get from the controller to the HVAC system (with information also traveling back the other way) in the following manner: